AUTHOR: BEC OF 'FOR EVERY HEN'

 Whether you’re having a hen party, bridal shower or kitchen tea, it’s a good idea to have a few games up your sleeve.
 They not only make the celebration unique, but also help guests get to know one-another, have a laugh, and create fantastic memories.

-However, tracking down the perfect games for your particular celebration can be quite a time-consuming job; hence the reason I’ve put together this article.
-With this list of bridal shower and hen party games, your job of finding activities to play will be done in no time!
-In fact, you’ll probably have another issue: that of cutting out games from your list because there won’t be enough time to play them all!
+However, tracking down the perfect options for your particular celebration can be quite a time-consuming job; hence the reason I’ve put together this article.
+With this list of bridal shower and hen party games, your job of adding some fun and laughter to the party will be done in no time!
+In fact, you’ll probably have another issue: that of cutting options from your list because there won’t be enough time to play them all!

 Select a few words that can’t be mentioned throughout the party (that’s right, for the WHOLE duration!).
 Make sure you choose words that are definitely going to be said frequently (e.g. popular catch phrases within your group, the groom’s name, the wedding, etc.).
 Every time one of these banned words is used, that particular guest must pay the price (i.e. take a shot, answer a truth question, complete a dare/fine, etc.).